Philip Perew, inventor

 Description

-He was associated with local merry-go-round makers Gillie, Goddard and Company.
-He and Goddard were implicated in one of the most horrific events in the Tonawandas history: the double murder by a mob of a canal boat captain and his son over a labor dispute in October of 1895.
+He and Goddard were associated in one of the most horrific events in the Tonawandas history: the double murder by a mob of a canal boat captain and his son over a labor dispute in October of 1895.
 Neither was ultimately convicted.

-In 1909 he is proprietor of the White Star Hotel.
-Perew was an avid boat racer and builder, and owned a gasoline cruiser and a yacht in 1910s.
 In 1916, after the Webster Street bridge was destroyed by ice, he was hired to construct a temporary pontoon bridge while the bascule bridge was being built.
 In 1925 he has a store at 152 North Niagara Street in Tonawanda.
 He is said to have had a "private zoo" with a "Russian wolf."

 Perew also owned several "disorderly houses" on Goose Island (he claims in the Cappola trial he bought them from a bank and had no idea they were disorderly).
 He runs afoul of the law quite often during Prohibition, and is involved in a very public bribery case against local police.
 Goose Island's bordellos and taverns would finally be closed down in the late 1930s.
 Perew lives all the way until 1946 at the White Star Hotel.
 The hotel's entertainments include square dancing nights and "Spanish dancing" girls.
 The address of the White Star Hotel?
 46 Sweeney Street in North Tonawanda: the site of the present-day Alexander's Gentleman's Lounge.